mc-carlessi/mysql-enterprise-backup/mysqldump/mysqldump.md

 # MySQL Logical Backup

 ## Introduction
 The mysqldump client utility performs logical backups, producing a set of SQL statements that can be executed to reproduce the original database object definitions and table data.

-MySQL Shell is an advanced client and code editor for MySQL.
-In addition to the provided SQL functionality, similar to mysql, MySQL Shell provides scripting capabilities for JavaScript and Python and includes APIs for working with MySQL.
+It dumps one or more MySQL databases for backup or transfer to another SQL server.

-In this lab you will see how mysqldump and Mysql Shell dump & load, and compare both.
+In this lab you will see how mysqldump works.

 Estimated Lab Time: 15 minutes

 ### Objectives
 In this lab, you will:
-* explore mysqldump
+* execute a backup with mysqldump
-* explore MySQL Shell dump&load
+* execute a schema restore from a backup created with mysqldump

 > **Note:**
  * Server: mysql1

-## Task 1: mysqldump
+## Task 1: mysqldump - backup

 If not already connected to app-srv and mysql1 then do the following
 - a.
 Connect with your SSH client using the public IP and the provided ssh Example of connections from Linux, MAC, Windows Powershell